sympal/sympal-docs/reference/en/02-Overview.markdown

 The type model is automatically instantiated and added as a relationship.
 In the above example, the `sfSympalContent` record will have a one-to-one relationship with an `sfSympalPage` record.

+[asset:content_model_diagram]

-In fact, with some magic, the properties/fields of the content type model can be accessed from the content record.
-For example the `sfSympalPage` content type has a property named `title` and it can be manipulated from the content record:
+With some magic, the properties/fields of the content type model can be accessed from the content record.
+For example the `sfSympalPage` content type has a property named `title` and it can be manipulated or retrieved from the `sfSympalContent` record:

     [php]
+    // equivalent to $content->sfSympalPage->setTitle('Sample title');
     $content->setTitle('Sample title');

+    // equivalent to $content->sfSympalPage->getTitle();
-    echo $content->getTitle();    // reads from the title field on sfSympalPage
+    echo $content->getTitle();

 ### Content Slots

-In addition to the content type record, each content record has a many relationship to `sfSympalContentSlot`.
+In addition to the content type record, each content record (`sfSympalContent`) has a many relationship to `sfSympalContentSlot`.
 This allows arbitrary areas of data to be defined and added to a template without having to modify the schema in your database.

 You can define these slots by using the `get_sympal_content_slot()` helper:

     [php]
-    <h1><?php echo get_sympal_content_slot($content, 'title') ?></h1>
+    <h1><?php echo get_sympal_content_slot('title') ?></h1>

-    <?php echo get_sympal_content_slot($content, 'body') ?>
+    <?php echo get_sympal_content_slot('body') ?>

 In the above example the first slot renders the title property of the content type record and the second is a `sfSympalContentSlot` record with a name of `body`.
 If the slot does not exist it will automatically be added.

+The idea is simple but powerful.
+The content type record (e.g. `sfSympalPage`) should be designed to contain most of the information/fields you'll need to output your page.
+In the case of the `title` slot, its data is both retrieved and saved on the `sfSympalPage` record as you'd expect.

+In some cases, however, you may need to store and render an extra field of data that does not exist on the content or content type records.
+In the example above, the `body` field doesn't exist on `sfSympalContent` or `sfSympalPage`.
+In these cases, sympal allows you to specify and use this extra field without making changes to your model.
+An `sfSympalContentSlot` record will be inserted and will store the value of your extra field.
+When that extra field is rendered, it will be retrieved from the `sfSympalContentSlot` record.

 Here is a screenshot of the rendered content template for the default `sfSympalPage` content type which is very similar to the above example